jnidzwetzki/jnidzwetzki.github.io/_posts/2022-03-08-postgres-with-assert.md

 -rw-r--r-- 1 jan jan   993124 Mar  7 22:52 postgresql-server-dev-12_12.10-1.pgdg110+1_amd64.deb
 ```

-These needed packages can be installed by calling `dpkg -i <filenames>` or all produced Debian packages can be installed by executing:
+These packages can be installed by calling `dpkg -i <filenames>` or all produced Debian packages can be installed by executing:

 ```bash
 dpkg -i *.deb
 ```

-Afterward, a PostgreSQL server with active Assert macros is installed.
+Afterward, a PostgreSQL server with active `Assert` macros is installed.
 This can be verified by executing:

 ```bash
 grep USE_ASSERT_CHECKING /usr/include/postgresql/12/server/pg_config.h